STELLA-LYE/tp/docs/UserGuide.md

 Adds a student to the list, so that you can keep track of all student details easily.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR tg/TELEGRAM_HANDLE [r/REMARK]…​ [g/GROUP]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR tg/TELEGRAM_HANDLE [r/REMARK] [g/GROUP]…​`

 > ℹ️ **Information:**
 > * Allows addition of multiple groups to a student.
-> * Allows addition of multiple remarks to a student.
+> * Allows optional addition of a single remark or group(s) to a student.
-> * Allows adding a student with an email that does not include a domain name as email can be hosted on a local machine.
+> * Allows addition of a student with an email that does not include a domain name as email can be hosted on a local machine.

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com y/2 m/Computer Science tg/johndoe r/Very quiet student g/TUT04 g/LAB05 `
+* `add n/John Doe p/98765432 e/johnd@example.com y/2 m/Computer Science tg/johndoe r/Very quiet student g/TUT04 g/LAB05`
    will add a student named John Doe to your student list.
-  * Phone number: 98765432,
+  * Phone number: 98765432
   * Email address: johnd@example.com
   * Telegram handle: johndoe
   * Year of study: 2
   * Major: Computer Science
-  * Remarks: Very quiet student
+  * Remark: Very quiet student
-  * Groups: TUT04 and LAB05
+  * Group(s): TUT04 and LAB05

-* `add n/Kendra Huetta p/98765367 e/Kendra@example.com y/1 m/Computer Science tg/KendraHuetta r/quiet student g/LAB05 `
+* `add n/Kendra Huetta p/98765367 e/Kendra@example.com y/1 m/Computer Science tg/KendraHuetta r/quiet student g/LAB05`
    will add a student named Kendra Huetta, to your student list, as shown in the image below.
   * Phone number: 98765367
   * Email address: Kendra@example.com
   * Telegram handle: KendraHuetta
   * Year of study: 1
   * Major: Computer Science
-  * Remarks: Quiet student
+  * Remark: quiet student
-  * Group LAB05
+  * Group(s): LAB05

 ![result for 'add Kendra Huetta'](images/addFeature.png)